County reports three new COVID-19 cases

 New cases have been in single digits each day since a report of 12 cases on May 7.

-Wednesday’s new patients are 11, 27 and 44 years old, county Health Officer Dr. Mark Souder said.

-“Testing is down.
-People seem to be test-weary and -wary,” Souder added.
+Thursday’s new patients include one between 11-20 years old and two in the 51-60 age bracket.

-Wednesday’s new patients bring the total to 4,400 DeKalb County residents who have been diagnosed with COVID-19 since the first local case was reported March 24, 2020.
+They bring the total to 4,403 DeKalb County residents who have been diagnosed with COVID-19 since the first local case was reported March 24, 2020.

 (0) comments